-- 3. Start the system, see "Starting the system or logical partition" on page 171. - 4.
-Verify the feature is installed and working, see "Verifying the installed part" on page 182.
+- b.
+Secure any extra cable. - 3.
+Start the system, see "Starting the system or logical partition" on page 167.

+4. Verify that the feature is installed and working, see "Verifying the installed part" on page 176.

-Once you have completed the procedure three of the disks in the system enclosure will be managed by the SAS Storage Controller adapter and three will be managed by the internal system.
+With this function installed, 2 of the 6 of the disks in the system enclosure can be managed by the SAS Storage Adapter.